Did you know that active-duty and retired military are eligible to buy a policy from the Federal Long Term Care Insurance Program?

 I never used to care about long-term care insurance.
 That was for “old people” (hey, I’m not old!!), and I’d have plenty of years for the industry to come up with a great product before my spouse and I needed to worry about it.

 But it’s not about me or my spouse.
-Last month we got “the call” from the hospital about my elderly father.
-He’s doing fine now but he’s no longer capable of living independently, and he may reside for another decade in a full-care facility.
-He’s a long-time widower, so back in 1992 he was persuaded to buy a long-term care insurance policy.
-For a small extra fee he added a 20-year inflation rider.
-He’s going to be making a claim on that policy soon, and today he has nearly $250K of coverage for only the ~$11K in premiums paid over the last 19 years.
+In February 2011 we got “the call” from the hospital about my elderly father.
+He was no longer capable of living independently with his dementia, and he spent the next six years in a full-care facility.
+He was a long-time widower, so back in 1992, he was persuaded to buy a long-term care insurance policy.
+For a small extra fee, he added a 20-year inflation rider.
+He had nearly $250K of coverage for only the ~$11K in premiums paid over the last 19 years.
 Financially, he won the long-term care lottery.
 His coverage just can’t be bought at this price today.
 Even if it was, the insurance company would go bankrupt trying to pay out the claims.

 Did I mention that the immediate family of active-duty military & active Selected Reservists, including your parents, parents-in-law, and stepparents, may also be eligible to buy a FLTCIP policy?